ifluids engineering LOGO

 conditions

-How is HAZOP performed?
+How is HAZOP Study performed?

 An Online brainstorming session will be held with the multidisciplinary team accompanied by the HAZOP Chairman and Scribe.
 The session is led by discussion for each node, deviation, safeguards available and thereby preventive measures & recommendations will be recorded using the Software PHA Pro.